armgitaar/alpasdev/src/main/resources/docs/http-response.md

 - `fun intended(default: String = "/", status: Int, headers: Map<String, String>)`

 Redirects a call to the location that a user initially intended to go to.
 Let's say a user is trying to access a page that requires the user to be authenticated.
-In this case, if user isn't authenticated, we would normally take them first to a login page so that they could be authenticated.
-After they successfully login, we would want to take them to the page they originally intended.
+In this case, if the user isn't authenticated, we would normally take them first to a login page so that they can be authenticated.
+After they successfully login, we would want to take them to the page they originally intended to go to.
 In this case you'd want to use `intended()` method.

 - `fun toRouteNamed(name: String, params: Map<String, Any>, status: Int, headers: Map<String, String>)`